stedmanrh/portfolio/_projects/2015/0604-technology-poster/technology-poster.md

 subtitle: "\"Offset Printing\""
 date: 2015-06-04
 categories: print
 description: Three 30x40in posters interpreting the topic of offset printing.
-Each poster in the set presents research on this media technology as its relevance to graphic design using either a denotative or connotative strategy.
+Each poster in the set presents research on this media technology and its relevance to graphic design using either a denotative or connotative visual strategy.

 #links:
 #    -   title: Link_Header